TRADITIONAL homemade pizza

 After this time, it is ready for the staglio (cut and shape):

-Cut the dough into 7 equal parts (of 230 grams each) and begin to form balls (Panetti) by spinning the dough under the palm.
+Cut the dough into 7 equal parts (of 230 grams each) and begin to form balls (Panetti) by rolling the dough on a clean, flat surface with your palm.

-Place the panetti far away from each other in a covered container.
-Stored the container in a fridge (+ 3 / 4 C) for 16 / 24 hours.
+Place the panetti at a distance from each other in a covered container and store the container in the refrigerator at a temperature of +3°C to +4°C for 16 to 24 hours.

-The main ingredients for this pizza are tomato sauce and Fior di latte; but you can add some more, based on your preference.
+The main ingredients for this pizza are tomato sauce and Fior di latte cheese, but feel free to add additional toppings according to your preferences.

 San Marzano tomato can